Coronavirus: The Sci-Fi/Fantasy Conventions Canceled So Far

 This year would have included the inaugural Ray Bradbury Prize for Science Fiction, Fantasy & Speculative Fiction, the finalists of which included Ted Chiang, Amal El-Mohtar, Brian Evenson, Max Gladstone, Marlon James, and Namwali Serpell.
 John Scalzi was also scheduled to attend.

 Held annually, the Chicago Humanities Book Festival runs for several weeks in the spring and summer, with hundreds of authors and events. in the Windy City.
-Organizers have not indicated that the event has been postponed or canceled.
-Authors set to attend include Veronica Roth and Sarah Parcak.
+Organizers have said that they are canceling and rescheduling some events through May 1st.

 On Schedule: RavenCon 15, April 24th-26th

-Note: Update: the convention announced that has been rescheduled for August 21st-23rd.